jpe442/dodateweb/README.md

 #### Web

 DoDate's primary frontend is built in ReactJS using JavaScript ES6, HTML5, and CSS3.
 DoDate leverages the React-Redux and React Drag and Drop module dependencies to foster FLUX's front-to-back-to-front data-flow architecture.
-Custom Material UI components complete the modern UI/UX with industry-standard essential features.
+Custom Material UI components complete the modern UI/UX with industry-standard ergonomic features.

 &#9733;*React with Redux*&#9733;